Wright State hosts Lampman and Oakland - WTOP News

 Fairborn, Ohio; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Oakland takes on the Wright State Raiders after Blake Lampman scored 24 points in Oakland’s 99-89 overtime loss to the Northern Kentucky Norse.
+BOTTOM LINE: Oakland faces the Wright State Raiders after Blake Lampman scored 24 points in Oakland’s 99-89 overtime loss to the Northern Kentucky Norse.

 The Raiders are 7-4 on their home court.
-Wright State averages 86.0 points and has outscored opponents by 4.6 points per game.
+Wright State is the top team in the Horizon League with 16.4 assists per game led by Trey Calvin averaging 4.1.

-The Golden Grizzlies are 10-4 against Horizon League opponents.
-Oakland averages 10.9 turnovers per game and is 7-4 when committing fewer turnovers than opponents.
+The Golden Grizzlies have gone 10-4 against Horizon League opponents.
+Oakland has a 6-6 record in games decided by 10 points or more.

 Wright State makes 53.8% of its shots from the field this season, which is 9.0 percentage points higher than Oakland has allowed to its opponents (44.8%).
 Oakland’s 44.4% shooting percentage from the field this season is 2.9 percentage points lower than Wright State has allowed to its opponents (47.3%).

-The Raiders and Golden Grizzlies match up Saturday for the first time in conference play this season.
+The Raiders and Golden Grizzlies meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Trey Calvin is scoring 20.0 points per game with 2.1 rebounds and 4.1 assists for the Raiders.
-Tanner Holden is averaging 15.8 points and 6.9 rebounds while shooting 55.0% over the last 10 games for Wright State.
+TOP PERFORMERS: Brandon Noel is averaging 14.1 points and 7.4 rebounds for the Raiders.
+Calvin is averaging 2.1 made 3-pointers over the last 10 games for Wright State.

-Lampman averages 3.7 made 3-pointers per game for the Golden Grizzlies, scoring 14.8 points while shooting 38.7% from beyond the arc.
-Trey Townsend is averaging 17.9 points and 6.9 rebounds over the past 10 games for Oakland.
+Lampman is averaging 14.8 points and 3.3 assists for the Golden Grizzlies.
+Trey Townsend is averaging 17.9 points over the last 10 games for Oakland.

 LAST 10 GAMES: Raiders: 7-3, averaging 89.8 points, 32.8 rebounds, 18.4 assists, 5.1 steals and 2.5 blocks per game while shooting 55.1% from the field.
 Their opponents have averaged 85.0 points per game.